edertone/turbocommons/turbocommons-shell/README.md

 ## How to use in ubuntu distributions

-To import a set of utilities into your own script, simply put the following at the beginning:
+To import a set of utilities into your own script, simply put the following at the beginning, were **\<sha\>** is the hash of the commit you want to import.
+After that, all the methods will be directly available to your script:

 ```
 # Load turbocommons common tools from github